stitchdata/docs/_account-security/billing/billing-faq.md

         answer: |
           Plans are based on the volume of rows and events replicated per month.
 Each plan has a monthly allotment of replicated rows.

           In addition, access to some integrations depends on the type of plan you select.
-To use Stitch's Paid integrations, you'll need to select a paid plan.
+To use Stitch's Standard integrations, you'll need to select a Standard plan.

           Refer to the [pricing page]({{ site.pricing }}){:target="new"} for more info.